-The diversity and classification of life will be studied, including animals, plants, protists, fungi, and prokaryotes.
-Special emphasis will be given to anatomy, physiology, ecology, and evolution of plants and animals.
 The second of a two-semester course surveying interdisciplinary studies and principles to explore classification, evolution, and comparative-level organization of living systems.
 This course focuses on basic concepts related to microbiology and evolution of prokaryotes and eukaryotes, plant structure and function, invertebrates and vertebrates, comparative animal biology and organ systems, and ecology.
-It includes a practical laboratory with emphasis on the application of fundamental principles of biology as well as critical thinking.
+It includes a practical laboratory with emphasis on the application of fundamental principles of biology